back to Home Page

 The Sunbather is my contribution to memories of summer, even though I have not dared to put on a bathing suit for the past fifteen years.

 My newest etchings are made with the "sugar lift" method.
-This cat was drawn on a brass plate, using a mixture of sugar with a little water and a drop of detergent.
+This cat [sorry, i am missing the illustration here.
+I'll try and find a print and take a photo. mw] was drawn on a brass plate, using a mixture of sugar with a little water and a drop of detergent.
 It was kind of like drawing with pancake syrup.
 The idea is to draw with something that is water soluble, and the soap makes it "stick" to the brass.
 When the sugar is dry, I paint the plate with hard ground, that is not soluble in water.
 When the hard ground is dry, I soak the plate in warm water and gently rub the sugar parts with my fingers until it lifts off, revealing lines of metal that can be bitten in ferric chlorite solution.
 This makes a nice velvety half tone when the plate is printed on paper.
 The background is made with "soft ground" and real lace.
 The cat is my cat, Vincent, taking a nap on the kitchen table while i sat and sketched her.
 She was named for her broken ear, after Vincent van Gogh.

 My other new etchings are about my grandparents and religion.
 I made these etchings after being invited to a surprise birthday party for a religious artist friend of mine.
 I thought she might like a home made book about religion.
 Since I am not at all religious myself, I used for inspiration my four grandparents who were all devout Methodists except for one Presbyterian (Granny).
 I never got the book finished in time for the birthday party but I enjoyed working on the images anyhow.
 My only "rule" was that I not refresh my memory with any photographs; I just concentrated on imagining myself back in the places I remembered.